 A. If the phone lines are busy, simply hang up and call back a short time later.
 The voting system is capable of handling a significant volume of calls simultaneously but there is always the possibility that many voters are attempting to call in the same time frame.
 Voters will be able to connect to the system over the course of a number of days during the voting period.

-19. Could someone steal my PIN and vote it?
+19. Could someone steal my PIN and vote for it?

 A. Stealing and opening another person's mail is illegal.
 It is also illegal to represent yourself as another person and steal their right to vote in an election.
 Both these acts are illegal and have penalties defined by law.
 If you know someone has voted your PIN illegally, you should report it to the Election Official.
 You can obtain a replacement PIN to cast your vote by presenting yourself to the Election Official and swearing an affidavit that the PIN assigned to you was not voted by you but by someone else.